Therapies & Interventions

 We have a Complex Needs assistant who is responsible for supporting class teams to deliver sensory OT programmes and ensuring resources are available.

 Food explorers is part of our OT Sensory programme aimed to support children who experience difficulties with food.
 It provides opportunities for them to build up a tolerance of food types and textures alongside improving fine motor skills.

 We have a Complex Needs assistant who is responsible for liaising with class teams to identify pupils who would benefit from food explorers and run sessions.

 The Physiotherapist works with children who need physiotherapy on a regular basis.
 They also work closely with staff who will deliver class based programmes when necessary.
 Children access physiotherapy through their EHCP however, staff and parents/carers can also request assessments if they think it is needed.

 Messy play supports children in developing their cognitive and creative abilities.
 Children are encouraged to explore their senses through opportunities to pour, mix, squeeze and squelch materials they would not normally use such as flour, shaving foam, dough and pasta.
 It encourages their curiosity about the world around them.

-Behaviour Support Assistants
+Emotional Wellbeing Support Assistants